Harry Potter Banner

 Imogen Heap

-Self-produced British recording artist for 20 years, Imogen Heap has released four solo albums, another as one half of Frou Frou and collaborated with countless and varied artists including Taylor Swift, Deadmau5, Nitin Sawhney, Jeff Beck and Jon Hopkins.
-Her compositions and songs pop up in blockbuster and indie films as well as countless TV shows, are sampled to the hilt with underground rap and dance music and feature in one of the first ever internet memes, ‘Dear Sister.’
-Heap was nominated for an Olivier for Harry Potter and the Cursed Child, has won two Grammys, an Ivor Novello and is recognised as a major pioneer in music and technology for her gestural music ware, the MiMu gloves system.
-She is also recognized for ways in which she interacts and works with her audience.
-Heap’s latest and widely quoted about initiative, Mycelia, focuses on connecting the dots for a fair and sustainable music industry ecosystem.
+Self-produced British recording artist for 30 years, Imogen Heap has released four solo albums and one as half of Frou Frou.
+With collaborators including Taylor Swift, Deadmau5, Nitin Sawhney, Jeff Beck and Jon Hopkins, her music appears in movies and TV shows, is sampled to the hilt with underground rap and dance music and features in one of the original memes, ‘Dear Sister.’
+She has won two Grammys, an Ivor Novello and is recognised as a major pioneer in music innovation for her gestural music ware, the MiMu gloves system.
+Heap finds excitement in the potential of connecting her family life, creativity and AI companion to improve her sense of flow.

 Neil Austin